NCAR/micm/docs/source/user_guide/but_how_fast_is_it.rst

 #. :cpp:member:`micm::RosenbrockSolver::SolverResult::final_time_`

     * This is the final simulation time achieved by the solver.
 The :cpp:func:`micm::RosenbrockSolver::Solve` function attempts to integrate the passed in state forward a set number of seconds.
 Often, the solver is able to complete the integration.
 However, extremely stiff systems may only solve for a fraction of the time.
 It is imperative that the ``final_time_`` value is checked.
-If it is not equal to the amount of time you intended to solve for, call solve again as we do in the tutorials with the difference between what was solved and how long you intended to solve.
+If it is not equal to the amount of time you intended to solve for, call Solve again as we do in the tutorials with the difference between what was solved and how long you intended to solve.

       .. note::
         This does **not** represent the amount of time taken by the solve routine.